RELIGION

 These two statements, the first one affirming the "goodness" of man and the other one emphasizing the "evilness," are two major theories regarding the nature of man.
 There is a third view which holds that man is "neutral," i.e., neither good or evil by nature.

-Almost since man's advent, at leaast since recorded history, the issue of man's nature has been argued, debated and investigated.
-While theologicans and philosophers have traditionally and historically been at the fore-front of pontification on this subject in modern times they have bee joined by physicists, chemists, biologists, sociologists, anthropologists, psychologists, biographers, moralists and historians.
+Almost since man's advent, at least since recorded history, the issue of man's nature has been argued, debated and investigated.
+While theologians and philosophers have traditionally and historically been at the fore-front of pontification on this subject in modern times they have bee joined by physicists, chemists, biologists, sociologists, anthropologists, psychologists, biographers, moralists and historians.
 Each has investigated or at least observed man from a different perspective.
 Yet, interestingly enough, they have been in general agreement on the good or evil nature of man.
 It is obvious, however, that the majority of these evaluators agree with the second statement above made by Montagua regarding the "natural depravity of man."

 Man has a propensity for good or evil and, being an educable being, either good or bad can occur as the dominant behavorial pattern.
-Culture and evironmental experiences may pull or push a person toward increased good or evil, or perhaps since he is born good, we can say, toward evil.
+Culture and environmental experiences may pull or push a person toward increased good or evil, or perhaps since he is born good, we can say, toward evil.
 Therefore, when conditions are favorable the individual is likely to express good behavior; when conditions are undesirable he may learn bad behavior.
 The "personal response" factor, an inherent trait, and love which is learned, also significantly influence human behavior.

 Because human nature is central to both the understanding and conduct of human behavior, any consideration of man's nature must focus on behavior itself.
-And sincne man is meaning-constituted, meaning must be included in any discussion of human nature.
+And since man is meaning-constituted, meaning must be included in any discussion of human nature.
 Meaning, like human nature itself, cannot be created or invented; it must be discovered or detected.
 This inherent and prescriptive characteristic is a factor which determines the bounds of the milieu in which man may function and the kinds of actions he may take.
 His actions must match his equipment (physical, mental, emotional, spiritual, etc., -- endowments -- and reflect the degree of accessibility he has to that equipment at any given moment.

 In order to conform to man's nature and to reality or "naturalness" we must have an operational definition of human nature.
-Such definition, of necessity, include the collective consciousness of the race and social or cultural awarenesss.
+Such definition, of necessity, include the collective consciousness of the race and social or cultural awareness.
 It also takes into account the personal response factor and meaning which are both rooted in human nature.

 Man's prescribed operation and the milieu of his livingness reveal his true nature -- a given, which restricts him not merely in terms of what he can or cannot do but what he must do and how he must behave in order to be fully functioning and healthy, or to survive for that matter.
 Failure to conform to these strictures prescribed by his nature and to be natural is tantamont to self-destructiveness and unhealth.

 This discussion on human nature must be understood in terms of the one unifying concept, referred to earlier, as "meaning."
-Apart from meanng neither human nature or behavior can be correctly understood.
+Apart from meaning neither human nature or behavior can be correctly understood.
 Man is meaning-constituteed, meaning-magnetized and meaning-driven.
 His every thought or idea, emotion and experience, however insignificant it may be, has no value other than that inherent in meaning.
 Experience is authenticated and validated by the meaning which it engenders in living.
 "Meaning can be viewed as supra-experience of the inner life and it is as unique for each person as each person is different from any other person.

 Although "meaninglessness" too is a subject of importance, primarily because it prevails as a force to be reckoned with in the lives of seemingly an ever-increasing number of people who perceive themselves to be victims, it will not be discussed in this context.
 Suffice that we only say that meaninglessness is emptiness and the absence of meaning in a person's life.

 With meaning being the umbrella over all that constitutes life, especially what we call the "good life," "full life" "self-fulfillment" or "happiness," to name only a few of those terms used to describe life that is worth living, let us demonstrate, operationally speaking, what man IS and what he MUST DO as well as NOT DO, in order to be a fully-functioning and a self-actualizing being.
 We will do this by recognizing the seven-fold nature of man or what we choose to call the "seven storey nature of man."
 (See diagram presented at the beginning of the "Prologue" - in brackets).
-An understading of these seven tiers or levels of man's behavior enables a person to understand human nature.
+An understanding of these seven tiers or levels of man's behavior enables a person to understand human nature.
 It is somewhat like "what you are is what you see."
 Although human nature does not change, human response does reflect liberality and free choice.

-The "seven-storey naure of man" may be likened to a seven-story house whose six upper storeis rest on the bottom or foundation story.
+The "seven-storey nature of man" may be likened to a seven-story house whose six upper stories rest on the bottom or foundation story.
 It is a full house.
 In the case of human nature, the base story is the physical aspect or body of man.
 Unlike a house which may be complete with only a single story, man is created in such a way that in order to operate as a fully-functioning being he must dwell in a seven-story house.
-Moreover, there msut be harmony in the house if there is to be health for the individual and society.
+Moreover, there must be harmony in the house if there is to be health for the individual and society.
 Without harmony the indivdual functions poorly.
 We might say, he is malfunctioning.
 This usually happens when a person ignores, neglects or abuses one or more of the stories in his house.

 The term storey is used in the title of this discussion because it has a ring of stability or permanence which underscores the essentiality and uniqueness of humanity.
 Apart from these things, the writer does not attribute any significance to "storey."

-It seems appropriate to end this "Prologue" with two statements regarding the "orgin of man:" The biological ancestry of man has been traced back for some 35,000,000 years through fossil remains.
+It seems appropriate to end this "Prologue" with two statements regarding the "origin of man:" The biological ancestry of man has been traced back for some 35,000,000 years through fossil remains.
 Important fossils known as dryopithecines, which eventually led to man, are of that Miocene age.
 The earliest forms of man, known as sustralopithecines, mainly of African origin, date back to 2,500.000 years, into the Upper Pliocene.
 Those were preceded some 14,000,000 years ago by such manlike forms as "kenyapithecus' from the Miocene-Pleistocene boundary of East Africa and "Ramapitchecus" from India, forms which are closely alike.
 (The "Collegiate Encyclopedia, p.
 280).

 In an article titled "The Search for Adam and Eve," appearing in "Newsweek," scientists claim to have found humans common ancestor - a woman who lived 2000,0000 years ago and left resilient genes that are carried by all of mankind.
 They assert that: